About Taking Lessons

 All students are required to purchase assigned songbooks based on their goals and interests.
 New students can expect to purchase two books (plus a Christmas book if they wish).
 If your budget is tight, you can probably work with one book.
 The longer you study, the more books you will have collected so you won’t always be required to purchase something new each semester.
 However, most students choose to anyway since they like to expand their repertoire.
 Since photocopying violates copyright laws, I cannot provide copies of music—you must purchase your own.

-All songbooks come with back-up accompaniment tracks.
+All songbooks come with back-up accompaniment tracks (mp3) so that students can practice at home.

 RECITALS & EVENTS